jimmysmits/CloudNotes/Terraform.md

 ```

-If we run a `apply` we can see the next message:
+If we run `terraform apply` we can see the next message:

 ```
 Apply complete!